How Much Does Buying in Bulk Save You?

 In short, skip food items that will go bad before you have time to eat them.
 While the jumbo package of strawberries or avocados are definitely cheaper per unit than your grocery store, that’s only a good deal if you actually eat them all.
 Same with the jumbo pack of spinach, (half of which I throw away every single week) or items that go bad quickly, like bread.

-Most bulk packages of fresh produce or perishable food are only smart buys for those with larger families, or who plan to serve it at a large family gathering or other party.
+Most bulk packages of fresh produce or perishable food are only smart buys for those with larger families, or who plan to serve it at a large family gathering or other parties.

 Another reason why many avoid buying in bulk?
 When you have a lot of something, you’re more likely to eat more of it, or not feel bad about being wasteful.
 So be sure that if you buy in bulk, you continue to be a smart consumer of your purchases, i.e. you don’t eat the entire jar of peanut-butter filled pretzels.